 The Port's storm water system is permitted and regulated by the APDES program as a regulated small MS4.
-It consists of seven outfalls that discharge into the Cook Inlet tidelands: outfalls 001, 002, 003, 004, 005, 006, and 007.
+It consists of eight outfalls that discharge into the Cook Inlet tidelands: outfalls 001, 002, 003, 004, 005, 006, 007, and 008.
 The system includes numerous structural controls, such as solid piping, perforated piping, containment berms, drainage valves, catch basins, a sedimentation basin, manholes, sumps, grating, drainage ditches, and curbing.
 Outfalls 001, 002, and 003 have been monitored and included in the Port's MS4 since permit issuance.
 Outfall 006 collects and discharges storm water from the South Backlands.
 Outfall 007 drains the North Extension Area which is part of the PAMP.
-These areas are covered under the Port's existing MS4 permit.
+T